 10,000 Albertans evacuated due to wildfires

-There were 72 active wildfires in Alberta, including 44 new ones, according to an update from the province at 6 p.m.
+There were 72 active wildfires in Alberta on Thursday, including 44 new ones, according to an update from the province at 6 p.m.

 States of emergency were declared in Lac St. Anne County, Beaver Lake Cree Nation, Rainbow Lake and Brazeau County, and a band council resolution was passed by the Little Red River Cree Nation.